Partnership & Collaboration

 Industry partners

-We also support the North American Meat Institute (NAMI) and National Cattlemen’s Beef Association’s (NCBA).
+We support the Meat Institute and National Cattlemen’s Beef Association (NCBA).
 Beef Quality Assurance (BQA) animal handling standards.
+You can learn more about our animal welfare policy and practices on our Animal Welfare page.

 Collaborating with customers

 We partner with customers to improve the sustainability of beef production.
 Our work with McDonald’s in Canada is a good example.
 In 2014, McDonald’s committed to begin sourcing a portion of its beef from sustainable sources in 2016.
-Cargill participated as a core member of the McDonald’s Sustainable Beef Pilot project team focusing on the beef supply chain from cows all the way through beef processing.
-With cooperation among organizations including the CRSB, the Canadian Cattlemen’s Association, the Alberta Beef Producers and the World Wildlife Fund, the pilot project is serving as a foundation for the CRSB to build a Canadian sustainable beef framework.
+Cargill participated as a core member of the McDonald’s Sustainable Beef Pilot project team, focusing on the beef supply chain from cattle all the way through beef processing.
+With cooperation among organizations including the CRSB, the Canadian Cattle Association, Alberta Beef Producers and the World Wildlife Fund, the pilot project served as a foundation for the CRSB to build a Canadian beef sustainability framework.

 Through our active membership in the CRSB and GRSB, we helped ensure alignment between the pilot project, the roundtables and Canadian industry stakeholders.
 This pilot project was the first to incorporate and validate the GRSB principles and criteria.
 Two Cargill facilities in Canada – Spruce Grove and High River – went through third-party verification using the sustainability indicators developed by the pilot project.

-The pilot project provides an opportunity to share best practices for improving sustainability outcomes and is helping meet McDonald’s need for verified sustainable beef in the Canadian market.
-Now we are working on improving our ability to track and report traceability information and determining how to support our customers’ ability to make consumer-focused sustainability claims.
-The project is helping to expand consumer trust in Canadian beef as a sustainable source of protein.
+The pilot project provided an opportunity to share best practices for improving sustainability outcomes and help meet McDonald’s need for verified sustainable beef in the Canadian market.
+We are continuing that work by improving our ability to track and report traceability information and determining how to support our customers’ ability to make consumer-focused sustainability claims.
+The project helped to expand consumer trust in Canadian beef as a sustainable source of protein.